MrLuit/CensorRadar/README.md

 When adding a new domain to domains.json, it must meet the following requirements:
 - The domain must be a popular domain and must get traffic from all around the world (no country-specific domains)
 - The title should be a simple title that matches the website
+- Don't put http:// or https:// in the domain and *only* put the path to the image in img without leading '/'
 - The domain must not be already present in domains.json
 - Make sure that domains.json is correctly alphabetically sorted
-- Make sure the image provided is accessible from not only your computer
+- Make sure the image provided is accessible from not only your computer.
+A favicon works best but if the server stores favicon on another server and doesn't automatically redirect just use another image URL from the website
 - When using a subdomain like 'assets.github.com', put a ~ before the domain so the parser recognizes it's a subdomain and doesn't put www. in front of it

+You can then proceed to make a [pull request](https://github.com/MrLuit/CensorRadar/pulls) with all these requirements.

 # Report issue

-Create an [issue](https://github.com/MrLuit/CensorRadar/issues) or a [pull request](https://github.com/MrLuit/CensorRadar/pulls).
+Create an [issue](https://github.com/MrLuit/CensorRadar/issues) with as many details as possible regarding the problem.
+Useful information could be the image URL, your OS, your browser, your ISP or country, and steps to reproduce the issue.